Taran (character)

 Taran is a fictional character from Lloyd Alexander's The Chronicles of Prydain series of novels.
 Serving as the series's central protagonist, he is first introduced as the assistant pig-keeper at Caer Dallben charged with the care of Hen Wen, the oracular white pig.
-With dreams of becoming a great hero, over the course of the series, his character matures as he is drawn into the war against Arawn Death-Lord and his champion, the Horned King.
+With dreams of becoming a great hero, over the course of the series, his character matures as he is drawn into the war against Arawn Death-Lord.

 During his journey, he befriends Princess Eilonwy, a young girl his age, Fflewddur Fflam, a wandering bard and minor king, Gurgi, a wild creature between animal and man, and the dwarf Doli.
 Upon the conclusion of the series, Taran is crowned High King of Prydain and marries Eilonwy.

-Appearances in literature
+Fictional biography

 Background and characteristics

 Taran is a young man in late adolescence, who lives with the enchanter Dallben and the aged warrior Coll.
 He is charged with taking care of the oracular pig Hen Wen and throughout the series is known under the title of Assistant Pig-Keeper.

 Taran's age is never given at any time in the series, though at the outset he seems to be approximately fourteen years old.
 The readers are also never given any indication as to the character's appearance, and as a result, he has been depicted in many different ways.
 In the animated film The Black Cauldron, he is shown as a red-haired, brown-eyed youth who spends a great deal of time staring out of windows and daydreaming; he is voiced by British actor Grant Bardsley.

 Taran is headstrong and courageous, though occasionally foolhardy, and harbors an intense desire to prove his worth and heroism through noble acts.
 Indeed, much of the series centers on Taran's search for his own worth.